skullzarmy/unfucker-api/README.md

 ## 🤝 Contributing to Unfucker API

-Wanna lend a hand making Unfucker API even more awesome?
-You rock! 🎉 Check out our [Contributing Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md) to get started.

-Every bug report, feature proposal, or pull request is a huge help.
-Let’s unfuck the world together! 👩‍💻👨‍💻
+Hey there, awesome human!
+Interested in contributing to Unfucker?
+That's fuckin' great! 🎉 Before you dive into the code, make sure to read our [Contributing Guidelines](./CONTRIBUTING.md) and our rather entertaining [Code of Conduct](./CODE_OF_CONDUCT.md).

+Whether it's submitting a bug report, proposing a new feature, or creating a pull request, every contribution is valuable and appreciated. 🙏

+Let's build something badass together! 👩‍💻👨‍💻

 ## Why port 3825??